seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And fell so roundly to a large confession,
 To angle for your thoughts: but you are wise,
 Or else you love not, for to be wise and love
-Exceeds man’s might; that dwells with gods above.
+Exceeds man's might; that dwells with gods above.

 **TROILUS**
-O that I thought it could be in a woman–
+O that I thought it could be in a woman--
-As, if it can, I will presume in you–
+As, if it can, I will presume in you--
 To feed for aye her ramp and flames of love;
 To keep her constancy in plight and youth,
-Outliving beauty’s outward, with a mind
+Outliving beauty's outward, with a mind
 That doth renew swifter than blood decays!
 Or that persuasion could but thus convince me,
 That my integrity and truth to you
 Might be affronted with the match and weight
-Of such a winnow’d purity in love;
+Of such a winnow'd purity in love;
 How were I then uplifted! but, alas!
-I am as true as truth’s simplicity
+I am as true as truth's simplicity
 And simpler than the infancy of truth.

 **CRESSIDA**
-In that I’ll war with you.
+In that I'll war with you.

 **TROILUS**
 O virtuous fight,